 MyProtein is a very popular protein brand on reddit owing to its low price and the high marks it gets from third party testing sites like Labdoor.

 When most people talk about MyProtein, they’re talking about their signature line Impact Whey, which is a whey concentrate — the cheapest form of whey.
-I tried their “premium” product called TheWhey; it’s a blend of three kinds of whey, it’s got a little more protein, and it has a few other goodies in the ingredients list too.
-Let’s check out chocolate fudge.
+I tried their “premium” product called TheWhey.
+This is indeed a high quality protein: it’s a blend of three kinds of whey, it’s got a lot of protein per calorie, and it a bunch of enzymes that may make it digest more effectively than its competitors.

 MyProtein The Whey Nutrition Facts